oyasizaki/langflow/Integrations/Streamlit/Ollama_basic_pdf_uploader_chat/README.md

 •	Langflow
 <br>

+### Test file
+I have added some test pdf file in this repo for test purposes. feel free to use them.

 ### Directory
 Please take note that pdf should be in the same directory as the app file
 ![image](https://github.com/oyasizaki/langflow-additional/assets/118342512/905f60e0-f9ed-499b-a69d-0efc1065e0b6)